DrSloth/update_channel/Readme.md

 update_channel is distributed under the terms of the MIT license.

-See LICENSE for more details"""
+See LICENSE for more details

-# See more keys and their definitions at https://doc.rust-lang.org/cargo/reference/manifest.html

-[dependencies]